 Conventional cruise missiles abound in air- land- or sea-launched versions.
 A nuclear-capable state which has a nuclear variant of any of its cruise missiles immediately risks miscalculation.
 A cruise missile launch from such a state could be conventional; equally it could be nuclear.
 There is no way of knowing with dual use weapons.

-The fact that cruise missiles have been regularly used in the last 25 years with no emergent miscalculation is often cited as a rationale for these weapons not to be destabilizing.
+The fact that cruise missiles have been regularly used in the last 25 years with no emergent miscalculation is often cited as a rationale for these weapons not to be destabilising.
 This is misleading.
-Miscalculation will only occur when launching a cruise missile from a nuclear weapons state towards another nuclear weapons state.
+Miscalculation will only occur when launching a cruise missile from a nuclear weapons state towards or in the vicinity of another nuclear weapons state.

 Nuclear Cruise Missiles Risk a Reduction in Threshold of Use